inducer/relate/README.rst

 CourseFlow
 ==========

+"I just want to ask my students some quiz questions online.
+How hard could it possibly be?"

 CourseFlow is a `Django <https://docs.djangoproject.com/>`_-based courseware package that lets students participate in online activities.
 Each such activity is called a "flow".
 It flows over a couple of pages, each of which can be, say,